edoardob90/vim-plumed/README.md

 Using a *vim-plug* plugin manager, it suffices to add a line

 ```
-Plug 'edoardob90/vim-plumed'
+Plug 'edoardob90/vim-plumed' # within plugin section
+set syntax=plumed # after plugin section to enable syntax
 ```

 to your *vimrc*.
-Reload it and issue :PlugInstall.
+Reload it and issue __:PlugInstall__.